-Taiwan’s population is a mixture of the island’s original inhabitants, the indigenous people, descendants of Han Chinese settlers, nationalist Chinese who arrived after the Chinese civil war in 1949, Japanese from the colonial era, and SE Asia culture all blended together making a very interesting combination.
+Taiwan’s population is a mixture of the island’s original inhabitants, the indigenous people, descendants of Han Chinese settlers, nationalist Chinese who arrived after the Chinese civil war in 1949, Japanese from the colonial era (1895 to 1945), and SE Asia culture all blended together making a very interesting combination.
 The Taiwanese curiously are little like the mainland Chinese, though my opinion of the Chinese can only be based on those loud, culture lacking, swarming tourists I’ve met on my travels.
 The Taiwanese are kind, generous, thoughtful, unassuming, unpretentious, quiet, almost introverted, though of course they can’t all be.

 Taiwan is the second most populated country in the world.
 There are people everywhere.

 They’re very tolerant of religious faiths and beliefs.
 The three religious traditions are Buddhism, Taoism and Confucianism.
 Each has it’s own temples, priests and sacred texts.
 There are also beliefs in ancestors, ghosts, magic and religious mediums.
 The gods are a source of magic power reached through ritual.
 God’s are honoured by regularly parading down the streets with the elaborate carved palanquins and stopping off at followers houses to accept offerings of food, lots of firecrackers and drumming.
 I’ve also noticed Christianity and Islam and was approached in a street my two young missionaries from Salt Lake City.
 I’m guessing they were Mormons over to convert.